 Corporation Tax: management expenses: targeted anti-avoidance rule (TAAR) - tax advantage

-(c) the avoidance or reduction of a charge to tax or an assessment to tax, or (d) the avoidance of a possible assessment to tax.
+(c) the avoidance or reduction of a charge to tax or an assessment to tax,

-(2)For the purposes of subsection (1)(c) and (d) it does not matter whether the avoidance or reduction is effected—
+(3) For the purposes of subsection (2)(c) and (d) it does not matter whether the avoidance or reduction is effected—

 (a) by receipts accruing in such a way that the recipient does not pay or bear tax on them, or

-(b) by a deduction in calculating profits or gains.

-(3) In this section “relief from tax” includes—
+(4) In this section “relief from tax” includes—

-(a) a tax credit under section 231 for the purposes of corporation tax, and (b) a tax credit under section 397(1) of ITTOIA 2005 for the purposes of income tax.
+(b) a tax credit under section 397(1) or 397A(1) of ITTOIA 2005 for the purposes of income tax.

 The definition covers relief, repayments, the amount of a charge, and the assessment of corporation tax.